Luzzotica/KadenaPythonSdk/README.md

 # Responses are in a dictionary with keys being the chains
 # that were interacted with
 print(res['0'].json())

+# You can also listen to commands.
+This is a blocking command.
+# Pass in the transaction id and the chain you want to listen on.
+kadena.listen('tx_id', '0')
 ```

 # To Build and Deploy